MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - reisepass kein
 - reisepass

-## Belgium social security number or equivalent identification number
+## Belgium social security number or equivalent identification
 This sensitive information type entity is only available in the EU Social Security Number or Equivalent ID bundle.

 ### Format